opf/openproject/README.md

 OpenProject PDF Export Plugin
 ===========================

-This Plugin adds features which enable the configuration and generation of printable export card PDFs.
+This Plugin adds features which enable the configuration and generation of printable export card PDFs, especially useful to export story cards from the plugin "OpenProject Backlogs":https://www.openproject.org/projects/plugin-backlogs

 Requirements